 apple – feel free to peel the apple skin for easier digestion

 plain dairy-free yogurt – a good quality store-bought or homemade mayo also works in place of this!

 fresh lemon juice – my recipes are Fast Tract Diet inspired, so I do include lemon juice in dishes occasionally… reduce the amount or omit altogether, if needed

 oil – olive or grapeseed oil are good choices!

 optional toppings – chopped almonds, pecans, or walnuts

 How to Make Fresh Dill Chicken Salad

 Since this is a chicken salad recipe, a quality cut of chicken is what we are looking for.
-The O Organics air-chilled chicken breasts that I used in this recipe yields a flavorful and tender result, and is exclusively found at Albertsons stores.
-Their line also carries chicken thighs and drumsticks if that is what your prefer.
+The O Organics air-chilled chicken breasts that I used in this recipe yield a flavorful and tender result, and are exclusively found at Albertsons stores.
+Their line also carries chicken thighs and drumsticks if that is what you prefer.